 A citation is a brief description of one specific information source, usually appearing in a bibliography, list of references, or a database.
 It includes enough information to permit the reader to find the source and may appear in a number of variant formats, e.g. American Psychological Association (APA), Modern Language Association (MLA), or Chicago Style.

 A citation is made of parts, each part indicating specific information about the source.
 You can usually tell what type of source is being described by looking carefully at the citation.
-The citation below (in MLA style) refers to an article found in a journal called the Journal of Social History:
+The citations below refers to an article found in a journal called the Journal of Social History:

 Guy, Donna J. " The Women's Suffrage Movement in Argentina from Roca to Peron."
 Journal of Social History, vol 47, no.1, Fall 2013, pp. 238.
 EBSCOhost, doi:10.1093/jsh/sht015.